Last Reviewed by: Dr. Steve Knighton | March 15, 2026

 Anterior pelvic tilt happens when your hips tip forward — kind of like your body is stuck in a mini “lean forward” position.
 When that happens, it can cause low back pain, stiffness, or even tingling down the leg.
 You might notice it after sitting at your desk too long… or even while walking your dog around the block.

-With more screen time and less movement these days, tight hip flexors are becoming very common at our Oakville clinic.
+With more screen time and less movement these days, tight hip flexors are becoming very common at our clinic in Oakville.
 When those muscles — especially the psoas — tighten up, they pull the spine and pelvis out of balance.
 This often stresses the SI joint, and in many cases creates an inferior SI joint dysfunction, which needs to be adjusted differently than a typical superior SI issue.

 The good news?
 This is very treatable — when it’s diagnosed properly.
 Many patients are told they simply have “low back pain,” but the real driver is anterior pelvic tilt combined with tight hip flexors and a specific inferior SI joint problem.